 How to Keep Polyvinyl Shutters Clean

 Because they are completely waterproof, you can keep polyvinyl shutters clean even easier than their wooden counterparts.
 Simply follow the same process as above, with the only difference being that you don’t have to worry about drying them afterwards.
-However, it couldn’t hurt.
+They’ll dry naturally on their own, so no need to clean polyvinyl shutters with a dry cloth at the end.

 Different types of blinds have different cleaning requirements, depending on their material.
 Common cleaning methods include dusting, hoovering, wiping with a damp cloth, or a combination of each of these.
 This may not sound like much work, but blinds are prolific dust collectors.
-As such, they require regular cleaning, as opposed to living room plantation shutters which only need a going over every so often.
+As such, they require regular cleaning, as opposed to plantation shutters which only need a going over every so often.
+There are some handy shutter cleaning hacks that make the cleaning process much easier, but these won’t necessarily work the same on blinds.

-If you’d like to learn more about how to keep your living room plantation shutters clean, then please get in touch.
-Send an email to hello@purelyshutters.co.uk today.
+If you’d like to learn more about how to clean window shutters, then our shutter experts will be happy to offer more advice.
+Contact us over the phone, or send an email to hello@purelyshutters.co.uk today.
 Or maybe you’re ready for your free, on-site survey.
-Request an appointment today to meet with one of our expert Shutter Specialists.
+Request an appointment and start your shutter journey today!